Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum: Related Work

 \subsection{Graph Representation Learning}

-Graph representation learning aims to generate low-dimensional vectors that capture the properties and structure of graphs.
+Graph representation learning aims to generate low-dimensional vectors that can capture graph properties and structure and use them for downstream tasks such as node classification~\cite{gong2023neighborhood,gong2023clarify}, link prediction~\cite{fu2018link,yu2019target}, community detection~\cite{zhou2021robustecd,su2022comprehensive} and graph classification~\cite{xuan2019subgraph,zhou2020m}.
 Early related works focus on learning topological embeddings, classical ones include Deepwalk, Line, and Node2Vec.
 Deepwalk~\cite{perozzi2014deepwalk} first generates node sequences by random walks, then regards them as sentences and feeds into language model for learning node representations.
 On this basis, Node2Vec~\cite{grover2016node2vec} introduces two parameters to control the trade-off between the breadth-first search and depth-first search of random walks in order to better capture the topological characteristics.
 Line~\cite{tang2015line} is applicable to various kinds of networks as well as large networks and takes into account the first-order and second-order similarities between nodes.
 The above methods are task-agnostic and only focus on the topology of the graph, which generally leads to mediocre performance on downstream tasks.
 Graph neural networks (GNNs) simultaneously learn the attribute features and topological features of graphs, which brings graph representation learning to a new level.
 As a pioneer in GNNs, GCN~\cite{kipf2016semi} is a semi-supervised learning method that first applies the convolutional algorithm in the graph.
 Following GCN, GAT~\cite{velickovic2017graph} considers the importance of neighbors and introduces self-attention mechanism to assign an aggregated weight to each neighbor.
-On the other hand, GraphSAGE~\cite{hamilton2017inductive} uses the sampling strategy to transform the full graph training into subgraph mini-batch training, which greatly improves the scalability of GNN on large graph computation.
+On the other hand, SAGE~\cite{hamilton2017inductive} uses the sampling strategy to transform the full graph training into subgraph mini-batch training, which greatly improves the scalability of GNN on large graph computation.
 Additionally, GIN\cite{xu2018powerful} defines the graph neural network expressivity problem and designs an injective neighbor aggregation function in a simple setup formalism.